 There are basically only two ways to listen to music on your motorcycle; external speakers, or headphones.
 Or, helmet speakers.
 Ok, that’s three ways.

-The speakers you choose will have to be loud enough to be heard over wind noise and noise from loud pipes.
-Generally, if the speakers are aligned properly, and the tonality and volume of the music is adjusted properly, hearing the music while riding is not usually a problem.
-Keep in mind that everyone around you can also hear your music, and at a stop light, everyone…I mean everyone, will know you’re there.
-Honestly riders who have external speakers really don’t care what other people think, but it is definitely a personal choice.
+The speakers you choose will have to be loud enough to be heard in heavy traffic and noise from loud pipes.
+Generally, if the speakers are aligned properly, and the tonality and volume of the music are adjusted properly, hearing the music while riding is not usually a problem.
+Keep in mind that everyone around you can also hear your music, and at a stoplight, everyone…I mean everyone, will know you’re there.
+Honestly, riders who have external speakers really don’t care what other people think, but it is definitely a personal choice.

 The other option is to keep your music to yourself, inside your helmet.
 Personally, I prefer this method.
 A lot of riders will use a standard pair of wired earbuds and try to gingerly slide their helmet on without popping one out (that’s so annoying).
 Then there’s the trick of stringing the wires down your jacket and into the pocket that holds your phone or iPod Shuffle.
 Then, you need to start your playlist, sometimes before you can put on your gloves.